tanvir-riyad/Chatbot/README.md

 following question can be asked to bot:

-Hi
+Hi,
-hello
+hello,
-who are you?
+who are you?,
-what is your name?
+what is your name?,
-what is the capital of germany? thanks bye
+what is the capital of germany?, thanks, bye,